2023 Best Design & Applied Arts Bachelor's Degree Schools in Washington

 Read full report on Design & Applied Arts at Western Washington University

-Seattle University landed the #7 spot in the 2023 rankings for the best bachelor’s degree design and applied arts programs.
-Seattle U is a moderately-sized private not-for-profit school located in the large city of Seattle.
+Central Washington University landed the #6 spot in the 2023 rankings for the best bachelor’s degree design and applied arts programs.
+CWU is a large public school located in the distant town of Ellensburg.

 While working on their Bachelor's Degree, design majors at BC accumulate an average of around $28,926 in student debt.

-Lake Washington Institute of Technology ranked #10 on this year’s Best Design & Applied Arts Bachelor’s Degree Schools in Washington list.
-Located in the suburb of Kirkland, LWTech is a public college with a small student population.
+Lake Washington Institute of Technology came in at #10 in this year’s edition of the Best Design & Applied Arts Bachelor’s Degree Schools in Washington ranking.
+Located in the large suburb of Kirkland, LWTech is a public college with a small student population.

 On average, design graduates from LWTech take out $14,462 in student loans while working on their Bachelor's Degree.

-Full Design & Applied Arts at Lake Washington Institute of Technology Report
+Read full report on Design & Applied Arts at Lake Washington Institute of Technology

-Explore all the Best Design & Applied Arts Schools in the Far Western US Area or other specific states within that region.
+Explore all the Best Design & Applied Arts Colleges in the Far Western US Area or other specific states within that region.

 More Design & Applied Arts Rankings in Washington